Skip to main content

 interoperability when IKEv2 partners are configured with multiple

-different credentials to authenticate each other.
+credentials of different type to authenticate each other.

 Status of This Memo